Southside 1-1000

 Southside 1-1000 is a 1950 semidocumentary-style film noir directed by Boris Ingster featuring Don DeFore, Andrea King, George Tobias and Gerald Mohr as the off-screen narrator.
-It is about a Secret Service agent (Don DeFore) who goes undercover and moves into a hotel run by a beautiful female manager (Andrea King), so that he can investigate a counterfeiting ring.
-The agent is up against hardened felons such as the gang member played by George Tobias, an unusual example of casting against type for the typically comic actor.
-It is one of Ingster's two film noirs, the other being Stranger on the Third Floor (1940), which is considered the first noir film.
+Based on a true story, it is about a Secret Service agent (DeFore) who goes undercover and moves into a hotel run by a beautiful female manager (King), so that he can investigate a counterfeiting ring.
+The agent is up against hardened felons such as the gang member played by Tobias, an unusual example of casting against type for the typically comic actor.
+It is one of Ingster's two films noir, the other being Stranger on the Third Floor (1940), an early picture in the genre.